zchips/web-s10-rtk-query-mp-start/README.md

 ## ✨ Instructions

 Welcome to your Module Project!
 In this module you learned to use RTK Query to sync the state of the server with the state of the client, all handled with Redux.
+Make sure to code alongside your Guided Project before attempting this challenge!

 In this project you will keep working on the Quotes app.
 Right now the application is not fetching information from a server, but using information that's hard-coded on the frontend instead: it's up to you to get this Redux app talking to a real API!